US Debt Tops Entire Economy for First Time Since WWII, Trapping Fed in 'Fiscal Dominance'

 Annual fix would cost the size of the defense budget

-Stabilizing the debt at its current 98% of GDP would require spending cuts or tax increases of $827 billion per year, roughly equal to the entire Pentagon budget, according to a new Cato Institute report.
+Stabilizing the debt at its current 98% of GDP would require spending cuts or tax increases of $827 billion per year, roughly equal to the entire Pentagon budget, according to a Cato Institute report.
 To keep the debt burden from doubling by 2054, policymakers would need to enact measures worth 2.87% of GDP annually.
+The think tank notes that waiting until 2031 would raise the required annual adjustment to $1.4 trillion.

 Key Points